As lockdown eases, employers must consider how to provide a safe environment for employees with sight loss.

-Risk assessments must now take coronavirus into consideration.
+Risk assessments should continue to take coronavirus into consideration.
 If you have employees with sight loss there are some particular areas you should consider as part of your risk assessment.

-Many employers are now conducting job interviews online or by telephone.
+Many employers are continuing to conduct job interviews online or by telephone.
 This short guide to accessible remote interviews looks at some simple ways of ensuring that your video or phone based recruitment is as accessible as possible for candidates with sight loss.